TedTschopp/tedt.org/_posts/Swiss-Folklore/2023-01-01-Wodans-Revenge.md

 guid: 678c71f9-60b4-4baf-b5e4-e62c41161fa3
 permalink: /2023/01/01/Wodens-Revenge/
-image: /wp-content/uploads/2023/01/01/Wodens-Revenge.PNG
+image: /img/2023-01-01/Painting-of-Wodan-coming-down-a-large-river-sitting-on-a-water-horse.png
-image_alt: AI Generated Image using the story below as input
+image_alt: MidJourney AI Generated Image prompt =   "Painting of Wodan coming down the a large river sitting on a water horse holding a battle sword in one hand and the globe in the other the river floods the bank and devastates a medieval city.
+In the style of antichrist, dark yellow and light red, jarosław jaśnikowski, monumental murals, god rays, gustave buchet, hercules seghers"
 image-credits-URL: #
 image-credits-title: Woden's Revenge
-image-credits-artist: Stable Diffusion 2.1
+image-credits-artist: Midjourney
 categories:
   - Folklore
 tags: